 I am a Canadian SSHRC scholar, literary anthropologist, graphic novelist, and published poet.

+I will do my very best to keep site visitors abreast with my research, discoveries, and joys.
 I frequent Twitter—to interact with other creatives and intellectuals.
 Please send me a note or email; I am quite fond of good dialogue!